e30chris/GCP-InfrastructureState/infra_homework.md

 Description: A non-critical API service to be utilized by already existing internal services.
 Accepts and returns ASCII strings on a TCP port.

+#### Open Questions

+* Is this application shipped as a compiled binary?
+* What datastore backend does this application require?
+* What is the expected consistency of the backend data?
+  * Eventual or realtime consistency?
+* Does this application contain, view, or require access to any personal information of customers?
+* Does this application contain, view, or require access to any financial data?

 #### Customers

 _Internal services_